Bernankez/vite-plugin-font-carrier/README.md

 # vite-plugin-font-carrier

-A vite plugin to compress fonts, using [font-carrier](https://github.com/purplebamboo/font-carrier).
+A vite plugin to compress fonts using [font-carrier](https://github.com/purplebamboo/font-carrier).
 It will only retain the characters you set to achieve minimize.

 ## Install